learn-co-curriculum/cssi-2.7-loops/Readme.md

 + for each favorite, it should alert to the screen something like “The Shawshank Redemption?
 That is my favorite too!”

 Now create a new array of your favorite songs.
 Try calling the myFavorites() function with the songs array.

+###Stretch: The Movie Critic
+Change myFavorites() into a _while_ function.
+The condition  should check to make sure that the movie is not Demon Islan, Gigli or Santa with Muscles.